chocoholics/laravel-elastic-email/README.md

 ]
 ```

-Next, in config/app.php, comment out Laravel's default MailServiceProvider and add the following
+Next, in config/app.php, comment out Laravel's default MailServiceProvider.
+If using < Laravel 5.5, add the MailServiceProvider to the providers array
 ```php
 'providers' => [
     /*